Table of Contents In this article

 Home equity loan

-home equity loan lets you borrow money against the equity you’ve built in your home and provides you with a lump sum of cash at a fixed interest rate.
-Lenders typically want to see that you have at least 15% to 20% in your home to approve you for a home equity loan.
-A home equity loan doesn’t replace your mortgage like a refinance, rather, it’s an entirely new loan that you’ll repay monthly along with your existing mortgage payment.
-But just like a mortgage, with a home equity loan, your interest rate never changes and your monthly payments are fixed, too.
+A home equity loan is a second mortgage that lets you borrow money against the equity in your home and provides you with one lump sum of cash at a fixed interest rate that never changes.
+Lenders typically want to see that you have at least 15% to 20% in home equity to approve you.
+A home equity loan doesn’t replace your mortgage like a refinance.
+Rather, it’s an entirely new loan that you’ll repay monthly along with your existing mortgage payment.
+Because borrowing is currently expensive overall, home equity loan rates are higher than they’ve been in the past.

 HELOC

-home equity line of credit, or HELOC, is a type of loan that lets you borrow against the equity you’ve built up in your home and functions like a credit card.
-It provides you with an open line of credit that you can access for a certain amount of time, typically 10 years, followed by a set repayment period, which is usually 20 years.
-Lenders also generally want you to have at least 15% to 20% in your home for HELOC approval.
+A home equity line of credit, or HELOC, is a more flexible type of loan that lets you borrow against the equity in your home and functions like a credit card.
+It is a second mortgage that provides an open line of credit that you can access for a certain amount of time, typically 10 years, followed by a set repayment period, usually 20 years.
+Lenders generally want you to have at least 15% to 20% in home equity for HELOC approval.
 With a HELOC, you don’t have to take all of your funds out at once, and you can withdraw money repeatedly from your HELOC over the 10-year period, once previously borrowed sums are paid back.

-HELOCs have variable interest rates however, so it’s important to make sure you can afford higher monthly payments if your rate goes up once your introductory interest rate expires, especially in the current economic climate.
+Unlike home equity loans, HELOCs have variable interest rates.
+That’s why it’s important to make sure you can afford higher monthly payments if your rate goes up after your introductory interest rate expires.

 Reverse mortgage

-You must be 62 years or older to access a reverse mortgage and have either paid off your home or have significant equity accumulated, usually at least 50%.
-With a reverse mortgage, you do not have to make monthly mortgage payments and the bank or lender actually makes payments to you.
-You must still pay your property taxes and homeowners insurance and continue to live in the house, however.
-A reverse mortgage allows you to access the equity in your home and not pay back the funds for an extended period of time while using them for other expenses during retirement.
+You must be 62 years or older to access a reverse mortgage and either have paid off your home or built up significant equity, usually at least 50%.
+With a reverse mortgage, you don’t have to make monthly mortgage payments -- the bank or lender actually makes payments to you.
+However, you must still pay property taxes and homeowners insurance and continue to live in the house.
+A reverse mortgage allows you to access your home equity and use funds for an extended period of time during retirement.

-It’s important to keep in mind that you are building a mortgage balance back up as you borrow against your equity, and your estate will eventually have to pay off your loan.
+Keep in mind that as you borrow against your equity, you are building a mortgage balance back up, and your estate will eventually have to pay off your loan.
 A common way to repay this loan is to sell your house.

 Fixed-rate line of credit

 A fixed-rate line of credit is essentially a hybrid of a HELOC and a home equity loan.
-This type of home loan works like a regular HELOC, but the difference is that unlike a standard HELOC – which has a variable interest rate that rises and falls with economic conditions – you will pay the same fixed-interest rate on the principal balance and every single draw, no matter the amount or when you withdraw your funds, which could be advantageous in today’s rising interest rate environment.
+This type of home loan works like a regular HELOC, but the difference is that unlike a standard HELOC -- which has a variable interest rate that rises and falls with economic conditions -- you will pay the same fixed interest rate on the principal balance and every single draw, no matter the amount or when you withdraw your funds.

 Some banks and lenders may let you refinance a HELOC into a fixed-rate HELOC or a home equity loan depending on the specific options available to you and your personal financial situation.